TITLE Assistant Director, Residence Life, Housing and Dining Services-Facilities and Operations

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least three years of broad-based experience in all areas of residence life and housing administration with increasing levels of responsibility is required; experience in residence life facilities is preferred.
-Knowledge of basic custodial and maintenance practices with successful experience in management, organizational, and administrative responsibilities is required.
+Experience: At least four years of broad-based experience in all areas of residence life and housing administration with increasing levels of responsibility is required; experience in residence life facilities is preferred.
+Knowledge of basic custodial and maintenance practices with successful experience in management, organizational, and administrative responsibilities is preferred.